 Make sure you get a Vitamin C Complex, with a host of bioflavonoids.
 In fact, Swanson’s has a brand new product that has an equal amount of bioflavonoids as it has vitamin C: Supreme C Complex.

 Magnesium: be careful with magnesium.
-Again, over 200mgs daily can cause your body to “dump” needed minerals.
+Again, over 400 mgs daily can cause your body to “dump” needed minerals; 400 mgs is a good, solid dosage.
+I take one of Swanson’s Triple Magnesium caps daily.

 Calcium: there are so many forms of calcium on the market that it is hard to tell which is best.
 However, many naturopaths tell us we need one with cofactors for strong healthy bones and teeth.
 Glucosamine and chondroitin are cofactors for joint support in the best form possible.
 Taking something without cofactors, can result in depletion of those cofactors from other parts of the body.
 Calcium lactate takes one chemical step to turn into calcium bicarbonate (the type the body uses and needs).
 Calcium carbonate (a very popular brand) takes twelve chemical reactions to do this and it requires stomach acid.